paulocsanz/voluntary-servitude/README.md

  - `par_extend`, `from_par_iter` rayon implementation (`rayon-traits` feature)
  - Logging (`logs` feature)

+    You probably only need this if you are debugging this crate

 # Atomic abstractions
  - **Atomic** -> atomic `Box<T>`
  - **AtomicOption** -> atomic `Option<Box<T>>`